 With governments clamping down on digital freedom and hackers finding new ways to steal sensitive information, the Internet has become somewhat of a dangerous place to surf without a VPN.

 Although with devices like Raspberry Pi, you can run your own VPN server to secure all of your devices at your home.
 But its easier said than done.
 Why?

 Well, not only do you need a reliable VPN with support for Raspberry Pi, but the configuration process can be relatively difficult as well.

-keeping that in mind, I’ve compiled a list of 5 Best VPN for Raspberry Pi that can help you bypass geo-blocks, encrypt your network traffic, and stay anonymize on the web.
+keeping that in mind, I’ve compiled a list of 5 Best VPN for Raspberry Pi that can help you bypass geo-blocks, encrypt your network traffic, and stay anonymous on the web.